Adlik/Adlik/examples/keras_model/README.md

     python3 compile_model.py
     ```

-    After that there is a serving model in the "model_repos" directory:
+    After that there is a serving model in the “model_repos” directory:

     ```text
     |-- model_repos